 The code should compile, and its tests should pass, before the change is committed.

-The commit message should be an informative summary of the change. d.
+The commit message should be an informative summary of the change.

 Pull requests should be limited to a single feature, and code review practices should be agreed in advance with the recipients (e.g. to prevent reviewer overload)

-New contributors should be encouraged and assisted, as a way of ensuring the maintenance and reusability of the code. f.
+New contributors should be encouraged and assisted, as a way of ensuring the maintenance and reusability of the code.

 Ideally the repository should be open (i.e. publicly visible or available to the Rubin Community) or, as a minimum accessible to the recipient group(s) during package development.
 One of these must be agreed on with the recipient(s) and noted in the contribution work plan.

+See previous question above repo https://github.com/lsstuk/lasair-lsst and lasair4

+See /tests for the various tests.

+PR request process see wiki page

+New contributors are due soon when Adler starts

 Be packaged using common, easily used tools (such as setuptools and pip/pypi in Python, Autotools and cmake in C++, etc).

+For Lasair itself this is not the case but

+The API is packaged using setuptools/PyPi.

+Lasair-examples is a Github repo with example code in to for Lasair users.

 All functions, packages, dependencies and datasets of or related to the software and necessary for it to function, should also be easily available to the community without licensing or other restriction.

+Yes, see principles of operation for software packages.

 Adhere to reasonable standards, such as those already adopted by the recipients’ related packages, or PEP 8 (Python) and LSSTDM (C++), with style optimized for readability.

+No specific standard is currently followed since a small team but there are comments, doc string and principles of operation and unit tests.
+No problems though have been encountered as result of the lack of a specific style guide.

 Include a test suite that uses common testing tools, and which is either used by a continuous integration service (like GitHub or travis-CI) or could be used by one.

+Test suite is a ctivated usinh Jenkins CI.
+Coverage extention is an ambition.

 Be demonstrated and validated following the recipients’ recommendations, preferably via reusable notebooks or scripts that are checked into the package repository.

+Collab notebooks, readthedocs, Lasair-examples are available to users.

 Be fully documented at all times, such that at any point in time the package can be picked up and contributed to by any skilled developer in the recipient group.
 In addition, a simpler User Guide must be provided for those not accessing the software for development but as end users.